savonet/book/workflow.md

 s = sequence([s1, s2, s3])
 ```

-will play one track from `s1`, one track from `s2` and will then keep on playing
+will play one track from `s1`, one track from `s2` and will then keep on
-`s3`.
-We will for instance use this in [section below](#sec:transitions) in
+playing `s3`.
+We will for instance use this in [section below](#sec:transitions)
-order to insert jingles during transitions.
+in order to insert jingles during transitions.

 ### Jingles and ads

 Jingles are short announcements, generally indicating the name of the radio or
 the current show.
 They are quite important in order for the listener to remember
 the brand of your radio and create some familiarity with the radio (the music
-changes but the jingles generally remain the same).
+changes but the jingles remain the same).
 Technically, jingles are not
 different from any other music source, but we give here the usual ways of
 inserting those, presenting tricks which might be useful in other situations too
 (in particular, ads follow basically the same techniques).
 We suppose here that